dbelinson/GooglePlayAppsCrawler/README.md

 # What do i need before i start?

-* I highly recommend you read all the pages of this wiki, which won`t take long.
+* I highly recommend you read all the pages of this wiki, which won't take long.

 * Know C#